 - You are 18 years or older.

-- You are a legal resident of Massachusetts.
-We define “legal resident” as someone who meets the definition of a “full-year resident” in the Massachusetts tax code.
+- You are a full-year resident of Massachusetts.
+This means you maintain your “legal residence” in Massachusetts, and you meet the definition of a “full-year resident”.
+Both terms are defined in the Massachusetts tax code.
 You must provide a physical address in your application.

 - You are not currently enrolled as a full-time undergraduate or graduate student at a college or university.